 There’s one algorithm used by pretty much all SRS software these days – the SuperMemo algorithm.
 This was thought up by a genius called Piotr A. Wozniak and is freely available online.

-The idea is that as you go through your items to be memorised, you give each one a grade between 1 (embarrassing failure) and 4 (legendary success).
-Notice how you cay also rate your life on the same scale.
+The idea is that as you go through your items to be memorised, you give each one a grade between 1 (forgotten) and 4 (too easy).

 Stuff you remember easily gets pushed further and further into the future each time you get it right.
 So after correctly remembering it once, it’ll get scheduled for an hour in the future.
 Then a day, two days, a week, a month, a year etc.